santagoy/san-tagoy-xyz/content/posts/dark-matter-drifter-combat.md

 Roll with Advantage against still targets our of cover.
 If you have Disadvantage against those same targets due to range penalties, roll normally.

 If shooting while moving, roll with Disadvantage.

+If you forego shooting while in cover and do not aim, you are considered hunkered down and out of line of sight.

 ### Melee